 Animal Aid adopts dogs and cats to loving homes with approved applications.
 Adoption fee includes current vaccinations, spay or neuter, microchipping.

-Since we are a 100% volunteer organization, it may take a few days to receive initial follow-up regarding your adoption application.
+Since we are a volunteer based organization, it may take a few days to receive initial follow-up regarding your adoption application.
 If you haven't been contacted within 3 days of submitting your application, Email us.

 Adoption Fees: Cat: $150 Dog: $175